 Are You Codependent?
 Take The Codependency Quiz

-If you try looking up the term “Codependent” in a diagnostic manual or psychiatric handbook you will not find it listed as a psychiatric disorder or condition.
+If you look up the term “Codependent” in a diagnostic manual or psychiatric handbook you will not find it listed as a psychiatric disorder or condition.

 In fact, you will not find it listed on the National Institute of Mental Health website or in any other psychiatric or psychological reference dealing with psychiatric disorders.